 ANIMATION & SOUND

-If you've watched Aoi Bungaku Series, you know what to expect from this anime as it comes from the same people who did the Run, Melos! chapter of Aoi Bungaku and thus they are similar in style & quality.
-If you haven't, I'll just say that the series features excellent visuals with great cinematics and character designs by CLAMP, as well as very good soundtrack & voice-acting.
+If you've watched Aoi Bungaku Series, you know what to expect from this anime as it comes from the same people who did the Run, Melos! chapter of Aoi Bungaku, and thus they are similar in style & quality.
+If you haven't, I'll just say that the series features: excellent visuals, full of awesome cinematics and mind-bending surrealism; attractive yet realistic character designs by CLAMP; very good soundtrack, both BGM and songs; and impressive voice-acting.
 In other words, what we have here is another example of quality by studio Madhouse, and the high production values are certainly among the strongest aspects of this series.

 The show boasts a potentially brilliant cast that consists mainly of adult & clever men: a detective, a writer, a psychic, a reporter and some others.
 Also, it comprises a beautiful movie actress and those schoolgirls with a yuri relationship between them.
-However, the anime is too story-driven for its own good: until the end it spends most of the time on discussions and tempering with chronology, using the characters predominantly as mere pawns & mouthpieces.
-At the end it finally introduces some character development and serious drama, yet it appears insufficient and doesn't get you attached to any of them.
-Besides, as I already explained in the story section there's a reason why most characters don't fully display their abilities in the course of investigation, and that also disappoints me quite a bit.
+However, the anime is too story-driven for its own good: until the end it spends most of the time on discussions and playing with chronology, using the characters predominantly as mere pawns & mouthpieces.
+At the end it finally introduces some character development and serious drama, yet it appears insufficient to make the cast memorable and get you attached to any of them.
+Besides, as I already mentioned in the story section, the show exposes crucial information and resolves the mystery with a help of one character who simply knows everything instead of making the characters come to those conclusions using their logic; which means most characters don't fully display their abilities in the course of investigation, and that disappoints me quite a bit.
 So, my opinion on the cast is the same as on the story: I like the characters but not the way the series handles them.

-While some viewers consider this anime an underrated intellectual masterpiece, I think it unnecessarily overcomplicates itself; explains the mystery instead of solving it; and never does its characters justice because of that.
-However, it does have a number of strengths as well, and I think it's a fine show overall.
-So, it might be worth giving a try if you are ok with the slow pace and plenty of expository monologue it has.
+While some viewers consider this anime an underrated intellectual masterpiece, I think it has two fundamental flaws: it explains the mystery instead of solving it; and never does its characters justice because of that.
+However, it does have a number of strengths as well, and in general I enjoyed the series even though it could be better than it eventually turned out to be.
+So, it might be worth giving a try as long as you don't expect a masterpiece, and you are ok with slow pace and plenty of expository monologue it has.